What Are MDI Mini Implants?

 Recent advances in Prosthodontics and denture fabrication processes, coupled with the intelligent use of mini dental implants enables creative dentists to offer treatment outcomes that were once thought unaffordable by many patients.

 Many, if not most, denture wearers have difficulty dealing with the way an upper denture fits ... and feels in their mouth.
 A reflexive gag response is not uncommon.
-Mini implants placed in the upper jaw enable many patients to have their denture trimmed, getting rid of the acrylic portion the covers the roof of the mouth.
+Mini dental implants are very effective for a lower denture.
+For the upper arch, we recommend traditional implant placement.
+This enables many patients to have their denture trimmed, getting rid of the acrylic portion that covers the roof of the mouth.
 Similar to a fixed bridge, an Imtec supported upper denture can provide the comfort and confidence that a fixed bridge provides.

 Dr. Little provides a wide variety of tooth replacement technologies that incorporate the use of mini implants.